matthewrdev/xamarin-forms-in-visual-studio-mac/README.md

 *Learn to use Xamarin.Forms to build user interfaces for your Visual Studio Mac extensions.*

+**Important: MFractor has removed all Xamarin.Forms interfaces as of October 2018.
+Unfortunately, using Xamarin.Forms inside Visual Studio Mac caused instability and in the end we decided that this technique was not viable.
+If you choose to use Xamarin.Forms to build UIs, use it with caution**

 ## Introduction

 Ever since I commercialised MFractor in June 2017, I've been pulled to the idea of using XAML and Xamarin.Forms to build user interfaces for Visual Studio Mac extensions.